 While no couple wants to think about divorce – especially those who are newly married – those with pets should consider meeting with an attorney to create a pet prenup just in case of divorce.

-The Micklin Law Group is a New Jersey law firm specializing in family law and estates.
+The Micklin Law Group, LLC is a New Jersey law firm specializing in family law and estates.
 Attorney Brad Micklin was recently named to The National Advocates list of Top 100 attorneys from each state.
 To set up a free consultation, call 973-562-0100.